Aditya21196/VS-Data-Science-and-Machine-Learning/README.md

 Also covered: Basics of computation using numpy

+## DS lesson 3: Matplotlib and Pandas Essential Training
+In this class, we covered all the data management and visualization techniques needed for ML.
+More shall be covered on these topics later since they are very vast.

 ## Workshop 1 for DS: IMS Notices Automatic Notification System
 In this workshop, we will first collect email ids of all students interested in a google sheet.
 We will create a python script that scrapes notices from IMS notice board and if there is a unique entry (new notice not seen before), then a notification along with contents of notice is sent to all the email ids.
 Then we will deploy this application on a AWS backend (it can be any VPS service).
 We will run a cron job (scheduled task) that runs this script every day.